 - (a) When a participant has failed to accurately report his/her family composition and income information or falsely verifies said information resulting in the BHA overpaying a subsidy on his or her behalf the participant must repay these monies to the BHA.
-A Section 8 participant is obligated to pay money owed to the BHA as a condition of continued participation in the program. - (i) The family must either pay the amount owed in full within thirty (30) days of the BHA determination of debt; or - (ii) Enter into a repayment agreement and abide by its terms

-(c) Terms of the Agreement

-- (i) The maximum term of a repayment agreement should not exceed thirty-six (36) months.
-A waiver of up to twenty-four (24) additional months may be granted by a BHA Leased Housing director or his/her designee for verifiable mitigating circumstances - (ii) Monthly Payments the monthly payment is set at tthe discretion of the BHA, so that the debt in full will be satisfied within the thirty-six (36) month period, however the monthly payment combined with the participant's monthly share of his/her rent may not exceed 40% of his/her monthly adjusted income.
-The participant may make a lump sum payment up front to reduce his/her monthly obligation hearing, Leased Housing may decide to withdraw its proposed termination.
+A Section 8 participant is obligated to pay money owed to the BHA as a condition of continued participation in the program. - The family must either pay the amount owed in full within thirty (30) days of the BHA determination of debt; or - (ii) Enter into a repayment agreement and abide by its terms - (c) Terms of the Agreement - The maximum term of a repayment agreement should not exceed thirty-six (36) months.
+A waiver of up to twenty-four (24) additional months may be granted by a BHA Leased Housing director or his/her designee for verifiable mitigating circumstances - (ii) Monthly Payments the monthly payment is set at the discretion of the BHA, so that the debt in full will be satisfied within the thirty-six (36) month period, however the monthly payment combined with the participant's monthly share of his/her rent may not exceed 40% of his/her monthly adjusted income.
+The participant may make a lump sum payment up front to reduce his/her monthly obligation - (d) Missed Payments - (i) If a participant misses a total of three payments at any time during the term of the repayment agreement, he/she is in default of the agreement and the BHA will proceed with termination upon notice to the participant. - (ii) If the participant pays the entire debt in full or the participant becomes current with the repayment agreement, prior to the date of the termination hearing, Leased Housing may decide to withdraw its proposed termination.